SIREN-DST/Ontology-Enrichment/README.md

-7. The LSTM model uses the tagged training dataset and the corpus to learn the edge weights between every pair of noun phrases in a sentence.
+7. The Bidirectional LSTM model uses the tagged training dataset and the corpus to learn the edge weights between every pair of noun phrases in a sentence.
 Edges that contain a hypernymy relationship get higher weights using path-based methods.
 The concepts get higher weights if they are related to Information Security domain, using distributional (word-embedding) methods.
 Thus we build an integrated (path-based + distributional) model that gives higher weights only to those relations that contain a hypernymy relationship AND are related to the information security domain.